Encoding

 12.3.2.
 Shift_JIS encoder

-13. Return two bytes whose values are lead + lead offset and trail + offset.
+13. Return two bytes whose values are leading + leadingOffset and trailing + offset.

 13. Legacy multi-byte Korean encodings